youngbryanyu/SimpliStash/README.md

 # SimpliStash
-A simple in-memory key-value database supporting features like TTL, LRU eviction, snapshots to disk, single-leader replication, and a CLI.
+A simple in-memory key-value database with a custom TCP-based protocol supporting features like TTL, LRU eviction, snapshots to disk, single-leader replication, off-heap storage, and a CLI.
 For details and documentation see the [wiki](https://github.com/youngbryanyu/SimpliStash/wiki).

 ## Prerequisites
 You will need the following dependencies installed: